electron/electron/docs/tutorial/native-file-drag-drop.md

 ### Renderer.js

-In `renderer.js` setup the renderer process to handle drag events by calling the method you added via the [`contextBridge`] above.
+In `renderer.js` set up the renderer process to handle drag events by calling the method you added via the [`contextBridge`] above.

 ```javascript
 document.getElementById('drag').ondragstart = (event) => {